pivotal/docs-tap/learning-center/runtime-environment/workshop-environment.md

 Where `YOUR-GITHUB-URL-FOR-LAB-MARKDOWN-SAMPLE` is the Git repository URL for `lab-markdown-sample`.
 For example, `https://github.com/eduk8s/lab-markdown-sample`.

-You might use this to set the location of a back-end service, such as an image registry, to be used by the workshop.
+You can use this to set the location of a back-end service, such as an image registry, used by the workshop.

 Values of fields in the list of resource objects can reference several predefined parameters.
 The available parameters are:

-- `session_id` - A unique ID for the workshop instance within the workshop environment.
+- `session_ <!-- Use dashes for spacing in placeholders, not underscores. -->id` - A unique ID for the workshop instance within the workshop environment.
-- `session_namespace` - The namespace created for and bound to the workshop instance.
+- `session_ <!-- Use dashes for spacing in placeholders, not underscores. -->namespace` - The namespace created for and bound to the workshop instance.
 This is the namespace unique to the session and where a workshop can create its own resources.
-- `environment_name` - The name of the workshop environment.
+- `environment_ <!-- Use dashes for spacing in placeholders, not underscores. -->name` - The name of the workshop environment.
 Currently, this is the same as the name of the namespace for the workshop environment.
-Do not rely on their being the same, and use the most appropriate to cope with any future change.
+It is suggested that you do not rely on workshop environment name and namespace being the same, and use the most appropriate to cope with any future change.
-- `workshop_namespace` - The namespace for the workshop environment.
+- `workshop_ <!-- Use dashes for spacing in placeholders, not underscores. -->namespace` - The namespace for the workshop environment.
 This is the namespace where all deployments of the workshop instances are created and where the workshop instance runs the service account exists.
-- `service_account` - The workshop instance service account's name and access to the namespace created for that workshop instance.
+- `service_ <!-- Use dashes for spacing in placeholders, not underscores. -->account` - The workshop instance service account's name and access to the namespace created for that workshop instance.
-- `ingress_domain` - The host domain under which hostnames can be created when creating ingress routes.
+- `ingress_ <!-- Use dashes for spacing in placeholders, not underscores. -->domain` - The host domain under which host names are created when creating ingress routes.
-- `ingress_protocol` - The protocol (http/https) used for ingress routes created for workshops.
+- `ingress_ <!-- Use dashes for spacing in placeholders, not underscores. -->protocol` - The protocol (http/https) used for ingress routes created for workshops.

 The syntax for referencing one of the parameters is `$(parameter_name)`.